beaplab/EukProt/README.md

 Description (bioRxiv) DOI: [10.1101/2020.06.30.180687](https://doi.org/10.1101/2020.06.30.180687)

-BLAST database and 'The Comparative Set' (TCS): A selected subset of EukProt for comparative genomics investigations are available at: [evocellbio, the Wideman Lab](http://evocellbio.com/eukprot/)
+BLAST database, interactive plots of BUSCO scores and 'The Comparative Set' (TCS): A selected subset of EukProt for comparative genomics investigations are available at: [evocellbio, the Wideman Lab](http://evocellbio.com/eukprot/)

 ## Perl scripts